mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Exporting
 ---------

-when you have finished you image and are ready to export it, you can modify the color space to optimize it:
+when you have finished your image and are ready to export it, you can modify the color space to optimize it:

 If you are preparing an image for the web: